peterhinch/micropython-samples/astronomy/README.md

 ## 1.3 Installation

 Installation copies files from the `astronomy` directory to a directory `\lib\sched` on the target.
-This is for optional use with the [schedule module](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/SCHEDULE.md).
+This directory eases optional use with the [schedule module](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/SCHEDULE.md).
-This may be done with the official [mpremote](https://docs.micropython.org/en/latest/reference/mpremote.html):
+Installation may be done with the official [mpremote](https://docs.micropython.org/en/latest/reference/mpremote.html):
 ```bash
 $ mpremote mip install "github:peterhinch/micropython-samples/astronomy"